rodoulak/desalsim/Tutorials/Example_1_Tutorial.md

     reve_t = reve_t+rev_calc.rev_prd
     reve_list.append(rev_calc.rev_prd)
 ```
+> **Note:**
+>
-**_Note that a detailed description of the economic model and more economic indicators can be found in ._**
+> Note that a detailed description of the economic model and more economic indicators can be found in [Economic tutorial](https://github.com/rodoulak/desalsim/blob/main/Tutorials/Economic_Tutorial.md).

 ### 4.2.3.
 Environmental indicators
 A simple indicator to evaluate the environmental performance of the treatment chain is the **Carbon dioxide emissions**.